watusi/jquery-mobile-iscrollview/README.md

 While one might use an `iscroll_onbeforerefresh` event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.

+Calls made to `refresh()` while a cached page is not the active page are normally (depending on the value of the `deferNonActiveRefresh` option) deferred until the next `iscroll_onbeforepagerefresh` event.
+This avoids unnecessary refreshes.
+Note that if the `refreshOnPageBeforeChange` option is true, then the scroller will *always* be refreshed on `iscroll_pagebeforefresh()`.

 ####scrollTo(x, y, time, relative)

 ####scrollToElement(el, time)